December 11, 2017

 Rebecca Randall, Science Editor at Christianity Today, says the contest and CT’s science coverage—which is funded by the John Templeton Foundation—is intended to encourage Christians to examine the connections between science and faith by considering current issues, drawing theological connections, and exercising robust Christian thinking.

 “Using her expertise, Dr. McNutt wrote something that none of the other contestants could write, and she did it clearly and articulately,” says Randall.

 McNutt earned her Ph.D. in History from the University of St. Andrews and her M.Div. from Princeton Theological Seminary.
 A specialist in the history of Christianity from the Reformation through the Enlightenment, her research interests include Reformed church and clergy.
 McNutt is an elected fellow of the Royal Historical Society and an ordained Teaching Elder in the Presbyterian Church (U.S.A.).
-She is the degree coordinator for Wheaton College’s master’s programs in History of Christianity and in Theology.
+She is the degree coordinator for Wheaton College’s master’s programs in Jennifer Powell McNutt and in .